 This should include things like washing solutions like vinegar or peroxide solutions to effectively clean out shower heads and shower arms as well as the connecting pipes.

 You should have clean pieces of clothing or rags to wipe away grime and excess solutions.
 You will need a pair of good pliers, preferably Monkey pliers and slip joint pliers to remove shower heads and arms effectively.
 You will also need a good wrench.

 Plumbing tape or Teflon tape comes in quite handy in case of leaky joints and fixtures.

 Also, do consider an application of anti-corrosive solutions to the rust-prone parts of your plumbing before installation of newer components.

 Removing the shower head and arms

-Once you have effectively removed the shower head off the pipe joint, clean all the dirt and sludge out thoroughly.
+Once you have effectively removed the shower head from the pipe joint, clean all the dirt and sludge thoroughly.

 Let the shower head threads and joints dry out entirely before re-installation.